awsdocs/amazon-redshift-developer-guide/doc_source/r_LAST_DAY.md

 ## Examples<a name="r_LAST_DAY-examples"></a>

-The following example returns the date of the last day in the current month:
+The following example returns the date of the last day in the current month\.

 ```
 select last_day(sysdate);